-Survivors of historical sexual and physical abuse are often unaware that they may have a legal right to compensation from those responsible.
+Survivors of historic abuse are often unaware that they may have a legal right to compensation from those responsible.
 An historic claim for sexual or physical abuse can have been suffered at any time from childhood to a few years ago.
-However long ago the abuse occurred, it is important to obtain legal advice from historical abuse solicitors.
+However long ago the historic abuse occurred, it is important to obtain legal advice from historical abuse solicitors.

 Our lawyers understand how difficult it can be to think about your past if it has involved any physical or sexual abuse.
-We know how challenging it can be to seek legal advice about pursuing a historical abuse compensation claim, but we can help people who have suffered sexual or physical abuse to make a legal case and claim compensation.
+We know how challenging it can be to seek legal advice about pursuing historical abuse compensation, but we can offer abuse advice and help people who have suffered sexual or physical abuse to make a legal case and claim.

-Our abuse department is one of the most prominent in the county with offices in Leeds, Selby, Wakefield and Dewsbury.
-You can be assured that our specialist lawyers will manage your case with sensitivity and confidentiality, while guiding and supporting you through your claim, as we are proud to have represented the interests of abuse survivors for over two decades
+Our abuse department is one of the most prominent in Yorkshire, with offices in Leeds, Selby, Wakefield and Dewsbury.
+Our specialist lawyers manage all abuse cases with sensitivity and confidentiality, while guiding and supporting you through your claim.
+We are proud to have represented the interests of abuse survivors for over two decades.

 How do I make an historic abuse claim?